top of page

 Working with Chaya

 Chaya's star-shaped leaves are a nutrient-rich food source that can be eaten a lot like spinach or chard.
-The leaves are very high in protein, calcium, iron and vitamins A and C. However, they must be cooked for at least five minutes first due to the presence of hydrocyanic glycoside.
-So far we've just been enjoying the plant in our landscaping so can't speak from personal experience yet about cooking with chaya.
+The leaves are very high in protein, calcium, iron and vitamins A and C. However, sources say they must be cooked for at least five minutes first due to the presence of hydrocyanic glycoside.
+So far we've mainly just been enjoying the plant in our landscaping but we have tossed some of the leaves into soups and things.
 We'll keep this post updated though as we learn more.

 Resources: